 It has never been easier to build artificial intelligence or machine learning-based systems than it is today.
 The access we now have to massive amounts of computational power and open-source tools is unprecedented.
 What used to be the exclusive domain of data scientists and systems engineers in academia and research institutes is now accessible to anyone with a laptop and an afternoon to spare.

 Artificial intelligence in its most rudimentary definition is the simulation of human intelligence and thinking processes by machines.
 What constitutes human intelligence and how we define that is another matter altogether.
-However, this field of study is growing at an alarming pace and has wide varying applications from language processing to automation and art creation.
-We are still discovering new fields in which it can be utilised every day.
+However, this field of study is growing at an alarming pace and has widely varying applications from language processing to automation and art creation.
+With each passing day we are still discovering new fields in which it can be utilised.

-The reasons for these are many.
+The reasons for this are many.
 Firstly, collecting data is an expensive exercise from a financial standpoint and requires a lot of resources.
-Most countries have research centers that are dedicated to these tasks and these are severely lacking in Africa and only exist in certain hotspot countries.
+Most countries have research centers that are dedicated to these tasks and these are sorely lacking in Africa and only exist in certain hotspot countries.
 Secondly, most datasets are proprietary and as a result inaccessible to most practitioners.

 While working on a recent art project Nguni Machina which consisted of AI-produced music, I came across such barriers as most open-source datasets were based on Western music and this is not unique to music and is indeed prevalent in all artforms and spaces.

 Democratization of data is absolutely necessary to achieve a more complete AI which is void of cognitive bias imbued by the creator and we are not at this stage yet.